Kathleen Vane: Biography

 She died at Laings Beach (now Langs Beach) near Mangawhai, Northland, in 1965.

 Personal life

+Vane was an avid social figure in London society, often frequenting the High Commission of New Zealand, London alongside fellow New Zealander and author, Jane Mander.
+She was also part of the farewell party at Westminster Palace Hotel, which sent off Arthur Foljambe, 2nd Earl of Liverpool.

 In 1917 she married Ralph Frederick Vane, a son of Lord and Lady Barnard of Raby Castle, England.
+The ceremony was extensively covered in the London papers.
 He died in 1928.